pdonias/jsq/README.md

 ```

 > [!IMPORTANT]
-> If the last statement is an object, wrap it with `({ ... })` so that NodeJS doesn't interpret it as a block.
+> If the last statement is an inline object, wrap it with `({ ... })` so that NodeJS doesn't interpret it as a block.

 ## Output

-jsq outputs the value of the last statement in the expression.
+If you don't call [echo](#echo) in the expression, jsq outputs the value of the last statement in the expression.
 If you don't pass an expression, it will simply format and pretty-print the piped input.

 - Use `--depth <n>` if the output is an object to configure how deep the object will be rendered.
 - Use `--json` to output raw JSON instead of pretty-print.